Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 The Manaslu Special Permit costs USD 100 for the first 7 days (Sep to Nov) or USD 75 (Dec to Aug), with extra daily fees thereafter.
 MCAP and ACAP cost NPR 3,000 (approx. USD 23) each.

-Where can I get the permits?
+Where can I get the permits for Tsum Valley Trek?

 You can get the permits in advance through a registered trekking agency.
 The agency will process them at the Immigration Department and Tourism Board in Kathmandu or Pokhara.